 3. How will you handle criticism?

 There are 2.1 million negative social mentions about brands in the U.S. alone, every single day.
-What will you do, when an angry customer posts negatively about your brand?
+What will you do, if/when an angry customer posts negatively about your brand?

-Social Media is an incredible place to build your brand.
-It has millions of users from your target audience, socializing every day and eager to discover new brands.
+Social media marketing is an incredible way to build your brand.
+Social networks have millions of users from your target audience–people who are socializing every day and are eager to discover new brands.
 By building my personal brand, I was able to take new companies to six figures in four months.

-For creating your brand, you’ll need to put in a ton of effort and stay consistent.
-But, the benefits will be worth it.
-So, go on and execute the strategies that I’ve shared in the article.
+For creating your brand, you’ll need to put in a ton of effort on social media and stay consistent.
+But, the benefits will be well worth it.
+So, go on and execute the social media strategies that I’ve shared in this article.

-I would love to hear about your experiences with creating a brand by using social media platforms.
+I would love to hear about your experiences with creating a brand by using social networks.
 Share them with me in the comments.